sanam2405/CacheReplacementAlgorithm/README.md

 # CacheReplacementAlgorithm
-This is an implementation of LRU and FIFO Cahce Replacement Algorithms
+This is an implementation of LRU and FIFO Cache Replacement Algorithms